Electuary of Frankincense

 2. Phlegm and Damp affecting the Head

-3. Phlegm and Damp a
+3. Phlegm and Damp affecting the Lungs

 4. Dullness of the Senses from Damp